Own Your AI Agent: What You Get After Deployment

 Can another developer maintain or change the agent later without Michael? +

-Who pays for and controls usage costs like the OpenAI bill after handoff? +
+Who pays for usage costs after handoff? +